What does LVR mean?

-Banks also use your LVR to determine what level of equity you’ll have in your property, in other words, how much of the property you actually own.
-The more equity you have in your property, the more likely lenders will be able to recoup their money back in the unlikely event you default on your loan.
+Lenders also use your LVR to determine what level of equity you’ll have in your property (in other words, how much of the property you’ll own).

 How to calculate your LVR.